vpsfreecz/haveapi/README.md

 api = new HaveAPI.Client("http://your.api.tld");
 ```

-Before the client can be used, it must be setup:
+Before the client can be used, it must be set up:

 ```js
 api.setup(function() {